Lowest Mortgage Rate in Canada. Starting from 1.99%

 But making a big change mid-term could result in a hefty penalty.
 If you're thinking you might want to pay more down, switch rate types, extend your amortization, or take out home equity as cash — your renewal is the best time to do it.

 Stay?
-A quieter way to renew.
+The quieter way to renew.

 And, despite paying a higher mortgage rate, you may still save on other financial products with the same lender (many deposit-taking banks have a 'bundled' approach to keep your business).

-No matter your lender, you can always talk to an expert True North broker at any time during your term.
-It's free and there's no obligation to review your needs and get essential insight into your mortgage goals, such as a second home or investment property, that you may not get when dealing with your lender's sales rep.
+It's free and there's no obligation to review your needs and gain essential insight into your mortgage goals, such as a second home or investment property, that you may not get when dealing with your lender's sales rep.

 Shhh, is that the sound of your renewal payments rising?